pydantic/pydantic/docs/usage/models.md

 assert m.__pydantic_extra__ == {'y': 'a'}
 ```

-By default no validation will be applied to these extra items, but you can set a type for the values by overriding the type annotation for `__pydantic_extra__`:
+By default, no validation will be applied to these extra items, but you can set a type for the values by overriding
+the type annotation for `__pydantic_extra__`:

 ```py
 from typing import Dict